+This campaign is now closed.
 Over 1000 of you emailed Lord Wolfson, Next’s chief executive, asking him to formally recognise and engage with the trade union.
-We have temporarily closed this action, as Next are currently engaging on this issue.
-We hope to bring you an update soon.

 In January 2021, following a successful action to win back unpaid bonuses, workers at a factory owned by Next formed a new branch of the FTZ&GSEU trade union.
 Workers reported intimidation, threats and discrimination, but stood firm and until nearly half the workers were members.